List of Coronation Street characters introduced in 1997: Spider Nugent

 In July 2022, Spider returned to Weatherfield where he turns up for a protest about recycling being sent to landfill.
 Toyah and Spider end up taking over a bin lorry.
 In September, it is later revealed that Spider had been married and is working as an undercover police officer, and he subsequently resumes his relationship with Toyah.
 Though working on a different case, he is blackmailed by fellow police officer DS Swain to get more information from Toyah, who later confesses to him that she deliberately caused the crash after learning that Imran had been having an affair with their neighbour Abi and had a child with her.
 The revelation later causes Spider and Toyah to split, but reunite following Toyah being found not guilty.
 Spider also tells DS Swain that he would always choose Toyah over the police and he intended to stay in Weatherfield.

-Spider worked undercover in a racist gang led by Griff in an attempt to expose them.
+Spider worked undercover in a racist gang led by Griff Reynolds in an attempt to expose them.
 In November 2022, Spider was present when Griff's gang attacked a man named Daryan Zahawi, but could do nothing to help him in order to avoid exposing his undercover role.
 Footage of the attack was seen by Toyah (who was unaware of Spider's undercover job), who confronted Spider, who was with Griff at the Rovers Return, for his involvement in the gang and ended their relationship when Spider pretended to justify Griff's actions in order to avoid Griff discovering his undercover role as Griff was beginning to doubt Spider due to him not getting involved with the gang's actions and for trying to discourage Max Turner (Paddy Bever) from joining in the activities of the gang.

 The following month, he revealed to Toyah that he was working undercover for the police to infiltrate Griff and expose his activities.
 With Toyah promising to stick by him, the pair resumed their relationship.

 In January 2023, Griff confronted Spider after discovering that he was an undercover police officer and attacked him with a crowbar.
 Peter Barlow (Chris Gascoyne) came to Spider's defence and called the police and took Spider to hospital.
 Toyah came to see Spider at the hospital where she was told by a doctor that he had a brain bleed.
 Spider later recovered and discharged himself from the hospital.
 Later, Griff went to Max's house to talk to him before getting into a fight with Max's stepfather David Platt (Jack P. Shepherd).
 Spider and the police come to Max and David's defence and arrest Griff.